ipatch/dotfiles/README.md

 ## TODO
 - [ ] Add a collection of inspirational dotfile repos.
 - [ ] Add images in the lib dir of this repo to the .wiki submodule repo.
+- [ ] Figure out why cloning the dotfiles repo is cloning the submodules with detached heads 🤔

 [@truckmonth](https://twitter.com/truckmonth)